 Winning the crown was an even greater victory for Arpi because it was the same day she was declared cancer-free, three years later.

 Arpi hopes to spread awareness even further by competing for the title of Mrs. America.
-To her, there’s no greater joy than sharing her story with other survivors.
+To her, there’s no greater joy than sharing her breast cancer story with other survivors.

 “I feel like I owe it to those that no longer have a voice and those that are still going to be coming after me; those yet to be diagnosed.
 They deserve to see that there’s life after cancer and it doesn’t have to be a death sentence.”